Canadian Colleges and Universities

 Canada does not have an official university ranking system.
 You may find ranking published in magazines or newspapers, but these are not official, and many universities do not participate in these rankings.
 This makes it difficult to determine if these rankings are accurate.

-However, here are ten Canadian colleges and universities you may want to consider:
+Here are a few Canadian colleges and universities to consider:

 - University of Toronto — Toronto, Ontario